kijin/mysquirrel/README.md

 MySquirrel is designed with the **small-time web developer** in mind, whose projects often end up in the unpredictable and inconsistent world of **shared hosting**.
-MySquirrel does not require advanced database extensions such as PDO, while bringing to you some of the major benefits of those newer interfaces.
+MySquirrel does not require PHP extensions such as MySQLi and PDO (which some hosts still don't support), while bringing to you some of the major benefits of those newer interfaces.
 The only prerequisites are PHP 5.1+ and a reasonably up-to-date version of MySQL.